theswiftfox/doip-codec/README.md

-# Doip Codec
+# Diagnostics over Internet Protocol (DoIP) Codec

-The `Doip Codec` crate provides a `DoipCodec` implementation for encoding and decoding Diagnostics Over Internet Protocol (DoIP) messages.
+The `doip-codec` crate provides a `Encoder` and `Decoder` implementation for encoding and decoding Diagnostics Over Internet Protocol (DoIP) messages.
 It is designed to integrate seamlessly with the Tokio ecosystem, leveraging `tokio-util`'s `Framed` for efficient stream-based reading and writing of DoIP messages.

 ## Features